writethedocs/www/docs/blog/2023-conference-announcements.rst

-The schedule will run from the early afternoon to early evening in most European/African timezones, and from early morning to late afternoon in US East coast timezones.
+The schedule will run from the early afternoon to early evening in most European/African timezones, and from early morning to late afternoon in US East Coast/South America timezones.
 Of course, this being a virtual conference, attendees and speakers are welcomed from anywhere in the world.